Channel Matters: Estimating Channel Influence for Multivariate Time Series: Methodology and Application

+{\bf{Dataset Pruning :}} Dataset pruning remains a critical research focus, particularly as demonstrated by \citep{sorscher2022beyond}'s findings showing its potential to overcome scaling law limitations through strategic dataset reduction while maintaining model performance.
+While the technique has been successfully applied to image~\citep{tan2024data,yang2023dataset} and text~\citep{sharma2024text,marion2023less} datasets, its implementation in MTS analysis remains underdeveloped, presenting both technical challenges and untapped opportunities for efficiency optimization.

-{\bf{Motivation: }}Considering the excellent performance of the influence function in dataset pruning tasks~\citep{tan2024data,yang2023dataset} and the generalization issues faced in MTS forecasting mentioned in Section 2, we propose a new task suitable for MTS to validate the effectiveness of our channel-wise influence function named channel pruning.
-With the help of channel pruning, we can accurately identify the subset of channels that are most representative for the model's training without retraining the model, resulting in helping the model better generalize to unknown channels with a limited number of channels.
-The definition of the task is described in the following paragraph.
+{\bf{Motivation: }} iTransformer~\citep{liu2024itransformer} demonstrates that training on part of channels enables effective full-channel predictions in MTS, indicating that there exists redundancy between MTS channels. {Considering the importance and the necessity of dataset pruning~\citep{sorscher2022beyond}, the excellent performance of the influence function in dataset pruning tasks~\citep{tan2024data,yang2023dataset} and the discovery of iTransformer, we propose a new algorithm suitable for MTS named channel pruning to achieve the purpose of dataset pruning.} With the help of channel pruning, we can accurately identify the subset of channels that are most representative for the model's training without retraining the model, resulting in MTS dataset pruning.